unlock-protocol/unlock/locksmith/README.md

 ## Running Locksmith

 For running in production, use `yarn start` otherwise `yarn dev` which will restart the server on file changes.
+This requires using 1password locally and have access to the Unlock Labs vault.

+You can start a worker with `yarn worker:start`.

+You can also run scripts with `yarn run runner ./src/scripts/script.ts` (check the sample file for an example).

 ## Attributions